Metropolitan-Council/met_council_wrangler/docs/index.md

     * Defines network edits in a human- and computer-readable format (see the Project Card specification below).
     * Allows projects to be coded once (and corrected once) and then applied dozens if not hundreds of times when creating scenarios.
     * Allows the Council to maintain a single base network and then sequentially apply projects to the base network to create forecast year or scenario networks.
-    * Allows Council staff to code separate projects at the same time (see the Project Card Registry description below for additional details.
+    * Allows Council staff to code separate projects at the same time (see the Project Card Registry description below for additional details).
     * Allows Council staff to add metadata to project definitions.
     * Facilitates network auditing, i.e., the software can tell you which projects are in any given scenario network.
     * Allows for the rapid creation of and corrections to dozens of networks.